JanudaStack/product-preview-card-component-main/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

-Perfume

-Gabrielle Essence Eau De Parfum

-A floral, solar and voluptuous interpretation composed by Olivier Polge, Perfumer-Creator for the House of CHANEL.

-$149.99
-$169.99

-Add to Cart